sharedstreets/sharedstreets-ref-system/README.md

 **2) The OSMLR 1.0 implementation depends on Valhalla, an open source routing engine developed by Mapzen, to generate segment IDs.** These IDs cannot be generated without deploying the Valhalla system.
 This creates a dependency on a specific piece of software, likely reducing the uptake and portability of OSMLR spec by non-Valhalla users.

 SharedStreets addresses this by creating a deterministic, software-independent process for generating shorthand IDs.
-SharesStreets provides open source software as a reference, but the methods can be easily incorporated into other software to independently generate matching IDs.
+SharedStreets provides open source software as a reference, but the methods can be easily incorporated into other applications to independently generate matching IDs.

 The above issues noted, OSMLR v1.0 can be mapped to SharedStreets segments when needed.
 SharedStreets segments cannot be accurately described using OSMLR v1.0 due to limitations of the OSMLR spec.